Translocation of non-threatened native wildlife

 While the removal of wildlife to a new location is often suggested as an alternative to destruction, this approach can rarely be successfully applied.
 For example, a Deakin University study has shown that the translocation of possums to new territory is usually fatal to the animal.

-Translocation also poses risks to the population an individual is being added to.
-For instance, the new individual may carry diseases such as chlamydia in koalas or herpes virus in kangaroos.
+Translocation also poses risks to the existing population at the recipient site.
+For instance, translocated animals may carry diseases such as chlamydia in koalas.

-For these reasons, translocation of non-threatened native wildlife is generally not supported by DELWP.
+For these reasons, translocation of non-threatened native wildlife is generally not supported by the Department of Environment, Land, Water and Planning (DELWP).

 Translocation of wildlife requires approval under the Wildlife Act 1975.
-In assessing translocation proposals, DELWP will consider the likely impact on the welfare of individual animals and the population an individual came from and is added to, and whether these impacts can be managed.
+In assessing translocation proposals, DELWP will consider the likely impact on the welfare of the translocated animals, as well as the broader population of these animals at both the source and recipient sites, and whether these impacts can be properly managed.

 Translocation of threatened wildlife